 Refer to Furnace/Air Handler manufacturer literature for specific coil installation guidelines and recommendations.

-Due to higher designed radiant heat, a field fabricated 6.0" spacer (placed between the furnace exit and the inlet of the evaporator) should be installed when matching up an Aspen coil with an ultra-low NOx (ULN) furnace.
+When installing uncased coil on top of furnace a field fabricated 2.0" to 6.0" spacer (placed between the furnace exit and the inlet of the evaporator) should be installed.